raspibolt/raspibolt/raspibolt_30_bitcoin.md

   * Among other infos, the “verificationprogress” is shown.
     Once this value reaches almost 1 (0.999…), the blockchain is up-to-date and fully validated.

-<script id="asciicast-ij6r5XKR4Hx2Nr7ViiO7M09kf" src="https://asciinema.org/a/ij6r5XKR4Hx2Nr7ViiO7M09kf.js" async></script>

-🚨 **Please let Bitcoin Core sync fully before proceeding.**
+---

+## Bitcoin Core is syncing

-This can take up to a week when using a Raspberry Pi 4, depending mostly on your external drive (SSD good, HDD bad; USB3 good, USB2 bad).
+This can take between one day and a week, depending mostly on your external drive (SSD good, HDD bad; USB3 good, USB2 very bad).
+It's best to wait until the synchronization is complete before going ahead.

 ### Explore bitcoin-cli